Nikolas-Charalambidis/weather/README.md

 ### Conventions

 UNIB-4IZ268-Weather-web-application
- - `UNI` stands for the university project
+ - `UNI` stands for the university project which is no longer under development after the submission date.
- - `B` stands for the bachelors' project
+ - `B` stands for the bachelors' project which is published years after in the state of the submission date.
- - `4IZ268` stands for the university course
+ - `4IZ268` stands for the university course of [FIS](https://fis.vse.cz/en/).
- - `Weather-web-application` stands for the semestral application/output name
+ - `Weather-web-application` stands for the semestral application/output name.

 ### Glossary